andrewt3000/MachineLearning/README.md

 [Practical tips for deep learning](http://yyue.blogspot.com/2015/01/a-brief-overview-of-deep-learning.html)

 ### Terminology
-Features - measurable property being observed. i.e. the input to a neural network.
-Examples of features are pixel brightness in image object recognition, or square feet for program that predicts house prices.
+Features - measurable property being observed.
+In neural net context, it's  the input to a neural network.
+Examples of features are pixel brightness in image object recognition, words encoded as vectors in nlp applications, audio signal in voice recognition applications, or square feet for program that predicts house prices.

 Feature selection - The process of choosing the features.
 It is important to pick features that correlate with the output.

-For instance picking area of a house would be a more concise feature than using width and length.
+Dimensionality reduction - Reducing number of variables.
+A simple example is selecting the area of a house as a feature rather than using width and length seperately.

-Feature scaling - scale features to be approximately in the range of -1 to 1.
+Feature scaling - scale features to be in a common range for instance -1 to 1.

 Hyperparameters - the model’s parameters in a neural net such as learning rate, and regularization factor.